 Despite having no professional training, Gaultier was hired on his 18th birthday by Pierre Cardin, who was impressed by drawings the young Frenchman sent him.
 It was a productive period with a lasting legacy; Gaultier would later tell Colin McDowell , “With Cardin, I always felt that anything was possible.
 He was very much the showman.
 He used to say: ‘I want to see a collection for women who go to the moon.’
 Always, there was an idea.”

 After a brief time at Jacques Esterel, he was hired at Jean Patou.
 “When I started my career, I went to work with Pierre Cardin.
 At that time, of course, I didn’t have my line or whatever, so I didn’t have my style at all.
 I was doing Cardin.
 So I was sketching, imagining what he would love, and afterwards, when I was at Patou, Michel Goma was the designer, so I was in the spirit of Michel Goma.
 I quite loved that.”

 In 1976 Gaultier presented his first solo collection, using unorthodox, inexpensive materials like braided straw.
 Gaultier quickly gained attention due to his unconventional designs, which included sailor suits, male skirts and razor sharp and exaggerated tailoring.

 Gaultier launched his highly regarded haute couture line in 1997.
 In couture the designer was able to freely express the scope and range of his aesthetic, drawing inspiration from radically divergent cultures, from imperial India to Hasidic Judaism, to critical acclaim.
-As a result of this success, Hermès hired Gaultier as creative director, a role he stayed in from 2003 to 2010.
+It was as a result of this success that Hermès hired Gaultier as creative director.
 His first fragrance, Classique was introduced in 1993, followed by Le Mâle two years later.